Now hiring TEACHER for 2017-18 School Year (SEPTEMBER 2017 – JUNE 2018)

 As a Teacher, you will report to the Director and you are expected to: analyze and plan your own professional development; assist or conduct tours for prospective parents, visiting educators, and other visitors; provide a facilitative setting for observation and study in child development; help organize, prepare for, and participate in parent seminars and educator conferences hosted by the school, which may be scheduled for evening or weekend hours.

-When hired, Teachers negotiate employment hours ranging between 15 to 36 hours per week.
-However, our teachers can expect to work directly with children between 10 to 26 hours per week.
+Our teachers work directly with children approximately 50% of each work day (Monday – Friday, 8am – 2pm).
 Therefore, in addition to teaching, we expect all staff to help organize, prepare for, and participate in parent conferences, parent seminars and educator workshops hosted by the school, which may be scheduled for evening or weekend hours.

 Medical, dental, sick pay, vacation pay, retirement options and regular professional development (each contingent on employment probation period and plan or policy restrictions).